M-earnest/docker_workshop/_sources/basics/quickstart.md

 To solidfy what we've learned in this session, please try the following excercises:

-- pull the neurodebian docker container in its nd-non-free version
+- pull the neurodebian docker container in its nd-non-free version (tag)
 <details>
 <summary>Solution</summary>